Skip to main content

 Use Pre-release for UAT before going live:

-1. Go to Environments & Versions
+1. Go to Deployments > Environments in the sidebar

 When to use Pre-release: